HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 ## Python Modules

 #### Some of the python softwares are part of Python itself, or of other softwares.
-Use `module key`
+Use "`module key`"

 ```bash
 module key toml